ddd-crew/bounded-context-canvas/README.md

 ### Excalidraw Version
 A [Excalidraw template of the canvas](tools/excalidraw-version/README.md) containing the Bounded Context Canvas as template.

+### Lucidchart Version
+A [Lucidchart template of the canvas](tools/lucid-version/README.md) containing the Bounded Context Canvas as template.

 ## Design Tips

 By making the important elements of a bounded context's design visible on the canvas, you can more easily challenge and improve the design.
 Here are some tips help you challenge and improve a design.